refaelok/redux-flow-manager/README.md

 # redux-flow-manager
-Flow Manager help you to manage flow information details and steps ( such what is the next step in the flow etc .. )
+Flow Manager help you to manage flow information details and steps ( such what is the next step in the flow )
 <br/>
 for complicated website relay onf lows such a eCommerce, buy flow etc ..
 <br/>